ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 ### The Merge and the Beacon Chain {#merge-and-beacon-chain}

 The Merge represents the formal adoption of the Beacon Chain as the new consensus layer to the original Mainnet execution layer.
-Since the Merge, validators are assigned to secure Ethereum Mainnet, and mining on [proof-of-work](/developers/docs/consensus-mechanisms/pow/) is no longer a valid means of block production.
+Since The Merge, validators are assigned to secure Ethereum Mainnet, and mining on [proof-of-work](/developers/docs/consensus-mechanisms/pow/) is no longer a valid means of block production.

 Blocks are instead proposed by validating nodes that have staked ETH in return for the right to participate in consensus.
 These upgrades set the stage for future scalability upgrades, including sharding.